 There are even more listed here, so please take a look:

-In term 4, we will be study the world of FANTASTIC FOOD.
+In term 4, we studied the world of FANTASTIC FOOD.
 Get ready for some revolting recipes...
 Check out the reactions of some of the Year 3 children after they indulged in some, quite frankly, shocking examples of food!